 Melanie is currently completing her second novel, Equanimity – Asylum for Women, a Female Gothic tale that exposes the Victorian practice of institutionalizing women who were conscious of their sexuality.
 She is also working on a flash fiction collection dealing with the transitory nature of life.

 Whenever she is not writing, she can be found painting commissioned pet portraits, teaching art or refereeing gloves-off scrimmages between her boxer dog, Keira and cat, Ozymandias—all in good fun, of course!

-Fitzroy Books is proud to be publishing Melanie’s novel A Peculiar Curiosity in 2018.
+Regal House Publishing and Fitzroy Books are proud to be publishing Melanie’s novel A Peculiar Curiosity in 2018.